 Insurer Allstate to buy National General for about $4 bln

-National General's shareholders will receive $32 per share in cash and closing dividends of $2.50 per share for each share held, representing a premium of about 69% to its Tuesday's close.
+National General's shareholders will receive $32 per share in cash and closing dividends of $2.50 per share for each share held.
+This would imply a total deal value of $3.92 billion and a premium of about 69% to National General's Tuesday close, Reuters calculations showed.

+Allstate, one of the largest U.S. auto insurers, said the deal is expected to close in early 2021 and will add to its adjusted earnings per share and return-on-equity beginning the first year.

+"Acquiring National General accelerates Allstate's strategy to increase market share in personal property-liability and significantly expands our independent agent distribution," Allstate Chief Executive Officer Tom Wilson said.

 (Reporting by Shubham Kalia in Bengaluru, Editing by Sherry Jacob-Phillips)